jayschmidtavendano/progdata-class/README.md

   * Understanding the pathway and importance of music research’s ability to continually innovate the healthcare, public policy, and community sectors.
-  * Identifying and incorporating factors of diversity, equity, and inclusion into all facets of the STEM field and music cognition and perception research.
+  * Identifying and incorporating factors of diversity, equity, and inclusion into all facets of the STEM field and music cognition research.

 ### Follow Me
 **My Social Media**